syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

 ![](PopupLayout_images/ShowCloseButton_False.png)

-## Loading SfPopupLayout in GridTappedEvent of SfDataGrid
+## Load SfPopupLayout in GridTappedEvent of SfDataGrid

 SfPopupLayout allows you to open popup in the grid tapped event of SfDataGrid.